Safeguarding Advice

 Please click below to view our current Safeguarding Policy.

-DEMAT Safeguarding Policy Safeguarding Local Contact details
+DEMAT Safeguarding Policy

 The staff and governors at St. Botolph’s are committed to protecting and safeguarding all our pupils to ensure, as far as possible that they are free from harm.
 Before confirmation of appointment, all staff (teaching and support), volunteers and governors who apply to work at St. Botolph’s will be subject to a rigorous recruitment process to ensure, as far as possible, their suitability to work with children.
 References will be taken and they will be required to give evidence of their qualifications and details of previous experience and work history.
 Checks will be made by the Disclosure and Barring Service.
 No one will be employed if it is considered that they are unsuitable to work with children.